Platform Overview

 Every conversation is remembered.
 The memory system tracks:

-- Core facts -- Key information about each user
+- Core facts -- Key structured information (name, location, interests) always in context

 - Entities -- People, places, and things mentioned across conversations